VCHSRobots/EpicFMS/docs/PCB_log.md

 After more work with the test jig, I discovered that there is cross-talk among the beams.
 I tested PCB-6, PCB-8, PCB-9 and PCB-10 on slider rings -- and they all work.
 Before, PCB-8, PCB-9, and PCB-10 failed the test on the test jig.
+Now, I think, however, they failed becuase of HITRST -- see below.

+Work on Monday-Wednesday, 11/1-3
+Built two more PCBs, 14 & 15.
+Discovered that HITRST, on SD3/G10
+cannot be used reliable.
+Casuses some sort of hardware watch dog reset.